-Denise is accompanied on her journey by people with a passionate connection to her father’s work and the fate of the building.
-She films several characters over the course of a year, including city officials who see the building as a threat to public safety, occupation leaders fighting to protect the rights of squatters, and scholars of architecture arguing for preservation.
+I am accompanied on my journey by people with a passionate connection to my father’s work and the fate of the building, which is a mirror held up to our country, reflecting periods of darkness and rebirth.
+I film several characters over the course of a year, including city officials who see the building as a threat to public safety, occupation leaders fighting to protect the rights of squatters, the squatters themselves and scholars of architecture arguing for preservation.
 Through their stories, we come to understand the symbolic importance of the building as a reflection of Brazil’s political and economic turmoil over the last half century.